Are you on the lookout for the best dog food for picky eaters?

 - Does not have a long shelf life as there are no preservatives

-Another contender for the best tasting dog food for picky eaters, Rachael Ray Nutrish Natural Wet Dog Food is a delicious home cooked style cuisine which contains real meat, nutritious veggies, and lots of necessary vitamins and minerals to promote all round good health.
+Another contender for the best-tasting dog food for picky eaters, Rachael Ray Nutrish Natural Wet Dog Food, is a delicious home-cooked cuisine that contains real meat, nutritious veggies, and lots of necessary vitamins and minerals to promote all-round good health.

 In addition, it contains zero wheat, no fillers or corn or anything with gluten, and no chemical flavors, preservatives, or animal byproducts.

-It’s also grain free, so can provide a good diet for dogs with allergies or digestive tract problems.
+It’s also grain free, providing a good diet for dogs with allergies or digestive tract problems.

 This dog food comes in a staggering range of 8 different flavors, so your pooch is sure to find his favorite.